Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Staunch

-After you take the Defend major action, ignore any stacks of conditions or afflictions that would be added to you until the start of your next turn.
+After you take the Defend major action, ignore any stacks of ailments or afflictions that would be added to you until the start of your next turn.

 ### Stout